 There may be times when a video message is the best way to reach your constituents.
 Follow these best practices for DIY video messaging.
-If you have any further questions, please reach out to OIA video producer Corey Jennings at firstname.lastname@example.org.
+If you have any further questions, please reach out to University Communications and Marketing’s video producer by emailing firstname.lastname@example.org.

 Light Yourself Properly